Liz Truss faces criticism for failing to set up new LGBT+ advisory panel

 At the time the panel was disbanded – nine months ago – both No 10 and Ms Truss pledged to create a “replacement” panel in due course.

-And in May last year, the equalities minister also said the government would “shortly put out an expression of interest” for recruiting a new LGBT advisory panel.
+And in May last year, the equalities minister also said the government would “shortly put out an expression of interest” for recruiting a new LGBT+ advisory panel.
 But in the time that has passed, no plans have been publicly disclosed.

 Jayne Ozanne, a former member of the panel, told The Independent: “There’s sadly quite a pattern forming of this secretary of state promising things for the LGBT+ community and then not delivering in the promised time scales.
 Let’s hope this is the year that all changes.”